Loch Katrine: Physical geography

-The waters of the loch cover an area of 3059 acre, and it drains a mountainous area, some eight times greater, of about 24,900 acres.
+The loch covers an area of 3059 acre, and drains a mountainous area, some eight times greater, of about 24,900 acres.
 It contains an estimated 27,274,000,000 cuft of water with a mean depth of 99 feet, being over 40% of the maximum observed depth of 495 feet.

-The surface of the loch is 364 feet above sea-level, and so some 645 acres of its bottom lies below sea-level, the deepest part being 131 feet below sea-level.
-In this respect Loch Katrine differs from the other lakes in the Forth Basin, none of which has depth sufficient to bring any portion of their bottoms below the level of the sea.
+The surface of the loch is 364 feet above sea-level, so some 645 acres of its bottom lies below sea-level, the deepest part being 131 feet below sea-level.
+In this respect Loch Katrine differs from the other lakes in the Forth Basin, none of which have any portion of their bottoms below sea level.

 Loch Katrine forms a single basin, not being divided, like Loch Lomond and Loch Lubnaig, for instance, into separate basins by any important ridges or rises on the bottom.
 The deepest part is in the centre of the loch, a long narrow depression, with depths exceeding 400 feet, extending for over 4 mile from opposite Coilachra to opposite Huinn Dubh-aird, with a maximum width of over 1/4 mile; this 400-feet depression has an area of about 515 acres, or 17% of the entire superficial area of the loch.
 The deepest sounding is situated at the very eastern extremity of the 400-feet depression.